-Above: An Indian protester holds a placard saying "Hindutva Followers, Beware" during a 'Not in my name' silent protest at Jantar Mantar in New Delhi on June 28, 2017, following a spate of anti-Muslim killings.
+Above: An Indian protester holds a placard saying "Hindutva Followers, Beware" during a 'Not in my name' silent protest at Jantar Mantar in New Delhi on June 28, 2017, following a spate anti-Muslim killings.
 A mob stabbed a Muslim teenager Junaid Khan, 15, who was travelling from New Delhi on June 24 with three of his brothers when a fight erupted over seats.
-The incident was one of several attacks by Hindu vigilantes in India, where there have been a spate of assaults against Muslims and Iow-caste Dalits.
-Credit: Chandan Khanna/AFP
+The incident is the latest such attack by Hindu vigilantes in India, where there have been a spate of assaults against Muslims and low-caste Dalits.
+Credit: Chandan Khanna/AFF

 Below: Bangladeshi secular activists hold placards and a banner during a protest against the "The Digital Security Act 2018" in Dhaka on February 2, 2018.
 The Digital Security Act 2018 approved by the cabinet this week would mean a journalist could be convicted of espionage for entering a government office and gathering information secretly using an electronic device, an offence that would carry a 14-year jail sentence.
-Credit: Rehman Asad/AF
+Credit: Rehman Asad/AFP